 - Promote the role of the physician as educator-mentor and the importance of lifelong learning

 - Foster resilience and wellness in themselves and others, demonstrating work-life integration and compassionate self-care and care of others

 - Make altruistic career choices based on personal skills without the burden of excessive educational debt

 - Have mastered the knowledge and skills required for diagnosis, patient management, health promotion, disease prevention and high-value health care

 - Respect the importance of the patient as an individual as well as the needs of populations, and consistently practice evidence-based medicine and shared decision-making

 - Work collaboratively within multidisciplinary health care teams

 - Contribute to a diverse and culturally competent workforce

-- Practice both the art and science of medicine, incorporating the highest ethical principles into their life and practice
+- Practice both the art and science of medicine, and incorporate the highest ethical principles into his or her lives and practices